ehrpg/qstar/docs/character.md

 > Experience is gained throughout a character's adventuring career.

 Experience (XP) is gained due to noteable achievements or story completions.
-Experience *may* provide a character with experience points, usually 1 at a time.
+XP *may* provide a character with XP, usually 1 at a time.

-Experience improves the maximum values of your currencies.
+XP improves the maximum values of your currencies.
 This does not necessarily make your character stronger, but make the character more resourceful and adaptable.

-Every character has 0 experience upon creation.
+Every character has 0 XP upon creation.

 ## Pools